 EU-Mexico Trade Agreement

-In 2018, Mexico and the European Union reached an "agreement in principle" to update its trade agreement, replacing the EU-Mexico Economic Partnership that dated to 2000.
+In 2018, Mexico and the European Union reached an "agreement in principle" to update their trade agreement, replacing the EU-Mexico Economic Partnership that dated to 2000.
 The new deal allows EU firms to sell more services to Mexico and makes commitments to protect workers' rights and the environment.

 Under the updated agreement, 99 percent of products eventually will be traded between the two sides duty-free.
 For that remaining 1 percent, which includes dairy and meat exports on both sides, customs duties may be eliminated over time.
-The agreement also renegotiates automotive rules of origin to a 45 percent maximum for non-originating material.
+The agreement also renegotiates automotive industry rules of origin to a 45 percent maximum for non-originating material.